-Level 2 EV charging has emerged as the dominant choice for EV charging with the growing popularity of electric vehicles (EVs) and the increasing need for reliable charging infrastructure, While Level 3 chargers, also known as DC Fast Chargers (DCFC), grab headlines for their rapid charging capabilities, L2 chargers remain the leading EV charger installations as they meet the daily charging needs of EV owners.
+Level 2 EV charging has emerged as the dominant choice for EV charging with the growing popularity of electric vehicles (EVs) and the increasing need for reliable charging infrastructure.

-According to the Alternative Fuels Data Center, Level 2 charger installation in the United States is 79.5%, Level 1 EV charging is 2%, and Level 3 EV charging is 18.5%, as shown in the pie chart below.
+According to the U.S. Department of Energy’s Alternative Fuels Data Center, Level 2 chargers account for 79.5% of all EV charger installations in the United States, followed by Level 3 (DC Fast Chargers) at 18.5%, and Level 1 chargers at just 2%, as illustrated in the pie chart below.

 Overall, Level 2 EV charging offers a good balance between speed, convenience, and cost, making it a popular choice for home and commercial charging.